Happyface143lol/notes/git_and_github.md

+# Git basic workflow

+## Github setup

+1. Create a new repository.
+2. Give a name and check "Add a README file".
+Then, click on create repository.
+3. Copy SSH URL.
+4. Now clone the repository, with:
+* `git clone [SSH url].`

+## Git Workflow

+1. `git add [file]`
+2. `git commit -m "Message"`
+3. `git push`

+`git status` To see the status of the files.

+`git log` To see the log.

+## Messages

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+7. Wrap the body at 72 characters
+8. Use the body to explain what and why vs. how

 #### What is git?
 It's like a save button for your files and directories.
 Oficially, it's a version control system.
 A version control system specifically designed to